joshuawakelin/joshuawakelin/README.md

 ### Hi there Welcome to my profile! 🔭 👋
 🌱 I'm a fullstack web developer based in Vancouver Canada.
-😄 I go by Josh or Joshua.
-⚡ At the moment most of my work isn't opened sourced, although I plan to release some innovative ideas soon.
+At the moment most of my work isn't opened sourced, although I plan to release some innovative ideas soon.

 📫 https://joshwakelin.dev